 With the photos of Andreas Horvath, we get a eulogy to a culture on death’s door.
 The high grass, the beaten and weathered houses, the blank stares, the washed-out signage of cheesy optimism all speak to a grim reality few Americans wish to face.
 In one photo, a man stands with his chain saw between a stack of firewood and a tottering wood-frame house.
 Beyond, the open prairie looms.
 One is tempted to ask.
 “Why bother with the trees, dude?
 Just cut up the house.”
 The house looks so forlorn, so divorced from its original intent, that it seems resigned to its firewood potential.
 Above all, Horvaths’s photos challenge America’s notion of freedom which, particularly in the Heartland, is defended with so much bluster and pride.
 Is it the freedom to own a shack with a big yard?
 The freedom of an endless plain and open sky?
 The freedom to do what you want even if there’s nothing to do?
 Ultimately, American freedom, for all its nods to the yokes of tyranny, has always been more about social mobility and economic advancement.
 In this respect, freedom has clearly failed the Heartland.
 The region has fallen victim to the same unfeeling laws of capitalism that it once so eagerly embraced.
 Not Reagan's rugged individualism, but the ruthless metrics of maximizing profit.
 Way too remote to seduce even the outer tentacles of exurbia, the Heartland looks fated to decompose: slowly, photogenically, and decidedly off the grid.

-But Zhdanov commanded respect and swayed the crowd.
-So, just like the Keystone Kops, we piled into four taxis and zigzagged out to a prefab suburb—"in the ass," as Muscovites say of anything not downtown.
+So like the Keystone Kops, we piled into four taxis and zigzagged out to a prefab suburb—"in the ass," as Muscovites say of anything not downtown.
 And we were all screaming, "This is gonna be good!" out the window, to the dead of night.

 "Oh, Lord in heaven, Zhdanov," he sighed.
 "What is all this ruckus?
 Why do you bring these people?
 I have nothing for them."